NefariousTechSupport/igArchiveExtractor/README.md

 ## To Do

-* Ensure Wii files work
+* Add support for Wii files of SSA as well as SG, and STT
 * Add in nametable support
 * Compile versions for other versions to be added to the release (shouldn't be hard)
 * Comment the code